 Dirt and Grime Buildup Can Damage Your Home’s Exterior

-• Long-term dirt buildup weakens exterior surfaces, causing premature wear.
+• Long-term dirt buildup can weaken exterior surfaces and contribute to premature wear.

 Mold and Mildew: How These Affect Your Siding and Paint